Conserved Colorado

 Conserved Colorado starts with a landowner who chooses to protect their land with a conservation easement.
 Conserving land means permanent protection from property subdivision and development.
 It means that an open space stays an open space, a ranch stays a ranch – forever.
 It means that all the benefits that come from the land remain for future generations: local food, scenic views, fresh water, wildlife habitat, outdoor recreation, outdoor education, and Colorado’s heritage.

 Landowners work hard to conserve and steward their land.
-They produce our food and other consumer products, and host many of our memorable adventures!
-We can honor these landowners by purchasing their products and experiences.
-Colorado Open Lands publishes two seasonal guides per year to help you do just that!
-Our guides are a user-friendly way for you to support landowners who have given Coloradans the ultimate gift of protecting their land.
+They produce our food and other consumer products and host memorable adventures!
+We can honor these landowners and invest in conservation by purchasing products and experiences from them.
+Colorado Open Lands updates a digital directory biannually (June and November) to help you do just that!
+We also publish a hard-copy version with the June update.
+Our directory is a user-friendly way for you to support landowners who have given Coloradans the ultimate gift of protecting their land.

 For Landowners and Businesses